 If the owner of a multi-user account leaves the company, it may be necessary to make a different user the owner.
 If this situation arises, we will first contact the current owner for permission.
 If the current owner denies permission, then we will not switch ownership.
 If the owner doesn't reply, we will continue trying to contact them for 90 days.
 If the owner has not responded after 90 days and a different member of the CRM account can demonstrate to us that they should in fact be the rightful owner of the account, we will transfer ownership to them.
 If the new owner did not previously have access to all of the data in the CRM, we will not give them access to any data that they could not previously see.

 Because we store your information in multiple locations, including redundant back-ups, your information may remain on our servers after you delete your account.
 However, this information will never be accessed or used for any reason without your express consent.

-EU-US & Swiss-US Privacy Shield Privacy Statement
+EU-US Data Privacy Framework, including UK Extension, & Swiss-US Data Privacy Framework Privacy Statement

 In compliance with the EU-US Data Privacy Framework Principles, Less Annoying CRM commits to resolve complaints about your privacy and our collection or use of your personal information transferred to the United States pursuant to the DPF Principles.
 European Union, Swiss and United Kingdom individuals with DPF inquiries or complaints should first contact Less Annoying CRM at email@example.com.